sj-simmons/DUlib/README.md

 If `python3 -c 'import _tkinter'` (or just  `python3 -c 'import _tkinter'`
-depending on your setup) throws an error, then try to Try to install or re-install the appropriate Python package, something like **python3-tk** or, maybe, **python-tk**.
+depending on your setup) throws an error, then try to install or re-install the appropriate Python package, something like **python3-tk** or, maybe, **python-tk**.

 It's also possible that you are missing some shared **tk** system library.